cbergmiller/bacpypes/README.md

 ## Development goals

-- Removal of asyncore dependecy and the bacpypes.core event loop in favour of asyncio
+- Removal of asyncore dependency and the bacpypes.core event loop in favour of asyncio
 - Refactored project structure (one class per module where feasible)
 - Reduction of multiple inheritance and overall amount of code (for easier maintenance)
 - PEP8 compliant code